AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-patching.md

 >

 ## Settings
 The following table describes the options that can be configured for Automated Patching.
-The actual configuration steps vary depending on whether you use the Azure Portal or Azure Windows PowerShell commands.
+The actual configuration steps vary depending on whether you use the Azure portal or Azure Windows PowerShell commands.

 | Setting | Possible values | Description |
 | --- | --- | --- |